IGNF/NeatMap/README.md

 #Step 2 : Applying the classification
 # (layerOut) : the input layer (the output from previous step)
-# (attributes) : the list of attributes on which the classificatino will be proceeded
+# (attributes) : the list of attributes on which the classification will be proceeded
 # (10) : the number of classes
 # (layerName) : the name of the output layer name
 # (classAttribute) : the name of the attribute in which the class will be stored)
 # f(id_atribute) => The name of the fid attribute
 # (True) => Means that all attributes will be copied
 layerClassified = kmeans(layerOut, attributes, 10, layerName, classAttribute, fid_atribute, True)

+#Export features with  classificatinoadvanced_layout
+error = QgsVectorFileWriter.writeAsVectorFormat(layerClassified, os.path.join(output_dir,"classified.shp"),"utf-8", layerClassified.crs(), "ESRI Shapefile")

 #Step 3 !
 Applying a naive layout
 #Secondary attribute to sort the feature (descending)